ricmmartins/azure-governance-made-simple/guide/governance-policies.md

 ## Governance suggested policies

-Here are a list of suggested policies to help with your governance approach.
+Here are a list of suggested policies which can be applied in your environment in order to help in your governance approach.

 ### Compute
 ---